microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![APIM Subscription Key](assets/apim-api-settings.png)

-You can specify the **Subscription key header name** and the **Subscription key query string name** to define how the subscription key should be passed in the request.
+You can specify the **Subscription key header name** and the **Subscription key query parameter name** to define how the subscription key should be passed in the request.

 ## Call your API